Historical Musical Innovators

 The Eddie Davis West Coast Eastside Sound Story

-Eddie Davis was a child actor and successful restaurateur and is quoted as saying, “If anybody thinks I got rich over my East Los Angeles music, they’re wrong.
+Eddie Davis, a former child actor and successful restaurateur, famously said, “If anybody thinks I got rich over my East Los Angeles music, they’re wrong.
 I cooked a lot of hamburgers to make those records.”
-Rampart Records contributed to what is known as the West Coast East Side Sound and included such bands as Cannibal and the Headhunters, which opened for the Beatles at Shea Stadium in 1965.
-Multicultural bands such as the Mixtures and the Blendells were given recording opportunities by Rampart Records.
+His Rampart Records label was instrumental in shaping the West Coast Eastside Sound, recording influential Chicano rock bands such as Cannibal and the Headhunters, who famously opened for The Beatles at Shea Stadium in 1965.
+Rampart also gave opportunities to multicultural bands like The Mixtures and The Blendells, helping them reach wider audiences.

-Hector Gonzalez’s documentary about Rampart Records is part of this collection.
-Director Jimmy A. Velarde has this to say about the documentary’s story: “The West Coast East Side Sound Story immortalizes the 1960’s East Los Angeles Chicano rock legends that have contributed to the popular American cultural experience.
-This documentary salutes Eddie Davis and the many groups on his various record labels and their contribution to American pop music that has been immeasurable.
-Yet, it has not been recognized for its historic value and cultural importance.”
+Hector Gonzalez’s documentary, directed by Jimmy A. Velarde, highlights this story: “The West Coast East Side Sound Story immortalizes the 1960s East Los Angeles Chicano rock legends and salutes Eddie Davis and the many groups on his labels for their immeasurable contribution to American pop music, which remains historically and culturally significant.”

 The Eddie Torres Story